sairaatta/conquer_chess/docs/rulebook/README.md

 9.5.2    If the claim is found to be correct, the game is immediately drawn.

-9.5.3    If the claim is found to be incorrect, the arbiter shall add two minutes to the opponent’s remaining thinking time.
+9.5.3    If the claim is found to be incorrect, the arbiter shall add two minutes to the opponent's remaining thinking time.
 Then the game shall continue.
 If the claim was based on an intended move, this move must be made in accordance with Articles 3 and 4.

 9.6     If one or both of the following occur(s) then the game is drawn: